cedricwalter/cedricwalter.github.io/_posts/2017-02-10-openhab-on-rapsberry-pi-3-using-z-wave-and-fibaro-sensor.md

 http://openhabianpi:8080/<span style="font-size: 12.16px;">paperui/index.html#/control or http://ip-of-pi:8080/paperui/index.html#/control

-If only -NaN or NaN is displayed, you have to either wait or wake up the sensor by pressing once on it button near the dongle (less &lt; 1 meter)
+If only -NaN or NaN is displayed, you have to either wait or wake up the sensor by pressing once on it button near the dongle (less < 1 meter)

 ## Strange behaviors

-- Removing a “Things” do not remove its “Items” -&gt; you need to manualy remove them
+- Removing a “Things” do not remove its “Items” -> you need to manualy remove them
 - sometimes you can remove a Things or Items, an error 404 is displayed in the right bottom corner, do a restart and these Things or Items wont be there

  TO BE continued work in progress – not a final version